JuanMuruaOlalde/Aprendiendo_-_-_/aprendiendo_Rust/notas y comentarios sobre Rust.md

 Ultimately, something has to execute this state machine, and that something is a runtime.
 (This is why you may come across references to executors when looking into runtimes: an executor is the part of a runtime responsible for executing the async code.)

 Now you can see why the compiler stopped us from making main itself an async function back in Listing 17-3.
-If main were an async function, something else would need to manage the state machine for whatever future main returned, but main is the starting point for the program!
+If main were an async function, something else would need to manage the state machine for whatever future main returned, but main is the starting point for the program!"

 ### sqlx - acceso a bases de datos

 [SQLx](https://github.com/launchbadge/sqlx?tab=readme-ov-file#sqlx)